cm-collins/CryptoDiffs/README.md

 # Function keys are displayed in the format: ?code=YOUR_FUNCTION_KEY
 ```

-**Note**: When `func start` runs, it will display the function keys in the console output.
-Copy the key for authentication.
+**Note**: The HTTP function uses `AuthorizationLevel.Anonymous`, so no function key is required for local testing.
+For production, consider enabling authentication.

 ## ⚙️ Configuration